Welcome to the Diocese of Ezo

 Ezo Diocese is one of the Dioceses in the Province of the Episcopal Church of the Sudan.
 It was an Archdeaconry under the great Diocese of Yambio with only six parishes.
 In 1995 it was declared that it would become a Diocese.
 This was during the time of the Sudan's long civil war which lasted for 21 years.
 In 1999 the Diocese was officially inaugurated during the enthronement of Rt.
 Rev. Benjamin Rauti who became its first bishop.

 In 2007, Rt.
-Rev. Benjamin retired and a new bishop was elected and enthroned, the Rt.
-Rev. John Kereboro Zawo, the current Diocesan bishop.
+Rev. Benjamin retired and a new bishop, the Rt.
+Rev. John Kereboro Zawo, was elected and enthroned.

-If you have queries - or can supply news or information for the Diocese of Ezo, or have suitable photos for the website, please contact the Ezo diocese Webkeeper, Edward Trist.
+If you have queries - or can supply news or information for the Diocese of Ezo, or have suitable photos for the website, please contact the Ezo diocese Webkeeper.